thoth-tech/handbook/docs/data/project-metrics-template.md

 **Examples**

 - Onboard all new team members successfully
-- Deliver an exceptional training program
+- Deliver an exceptional training programme
 - Improve our team engagement and satisfaction score
 - Launch the new product features successfully